-Links with other local Church Schools continue to grow since the forming of the Aletheia Anglican Academies Trust (MAT) in December 2014.
+Links with other local schools continue to grow since the forming of the Multi Academy Trust in December 2014.
 This has enhanced the sharing of experts for the delivery of good practice (e.g. School improvement / primary physical education provision / financial management / IT support and estates compliance) and enabled cost savings through economies of scale through shared administration and procurement costs (e.g. Energy / Insurance / HR & payroll / staff recruitment / financial services / IT and reprographics).
+The Trust has supported both primary and secondary maintained schools under the Trust School Improvement Offer (TSIO).